Annie Rixon and Captain Thunderbolt

 - A manuscript, 2 page letter dated 1952 from Alfred E. Stephen to Annie Rixon.

-- An undated (circa 1970?) typed, 2 page account by Annie Rixon entitled The Rocky Road for the Author.
+- A 1970 typed, 2 page account by Annie Rixon entitled The Rocky Road for the Author.

-Below is a transcript of the items and a discussion of their significance, expanding upon this brief description and outlining the material's relation to the 1951 Australian film Captain Thunderbolt and a 1970 television documentary on the bushranger.
+Below is a transcript of the items and a discussion of their significance, along with the relationship with the 1951 Australian film Captain Thunderbolt and 1968 television documentary Thunderbolt.

 ----------------

 #1 - Undated newspaper clipping of a photograph of the side view of the head of a man - Albert Blake - shot and killed by police Constable R.B.
-Walker at Kentucky Creek near Armidale on 25 May 1870 purported by them to be Captain Thunderbolt.
+Walker at Kentucky Creek near Armidale on 25 May 1870.
+Rixon states that he was not Captain Thunderbolt or Fred Ward, though purported by the police to be the bushranger.

 =============================

-#2 - Undated newspaper clipping of a photograph of the front on head shot of bushranger Captain Thunderbolt, but inscribed in blue biro Frederick Britten.
+#2 - Undated newspaper clipping of a photograph of the front on head shot of bushranger Captain Thunderbolt, but inscribed in blue pen to actually be the bushranger Frederick Britten.

 =============================